 I have been espousing how much camping adds to the outdoor experience.
-Some of my blog posts have advocated equipment and techniques for making camping more fun, more comfortable and less of a hassle.
-There is one particular aspect of camping that is never fun – waking up in the middle of the night with the need to relieve oneself.
+However, there is one aspect of camping that is never fun, which is waking up in the middle of the night with the need to relieve oneself.
 There is no way to candy coat having to climb out of a comfy sleeping bag, put on some clothes and boots, unzip the tent and climb out into the cold air to urinate.

 A Better Way for Guys